House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Features To Look For

-Now that you know what a hybrid saw is, let’s discuss some of the features to look for while you shop.
+Now that you know what a hybrid saw is, let’s discuss some features to look for while you shop.

 Power

-As we mentioned earlier, most hybrid tale saws have less horsepower than a cabinet maker saw, but that is not always the case.
+As mentioned earlier, most hybrid tale saws have less horsepower than a cabinet maker saw, but that is not always true.
 Our top choice on our list has a 3-HP engine, which is pretty standard for a cabinet maker saw.

 Drive

-While not as critical as the horsepower, you might want to look at what type of drive your table saw will use to spin the blade.
-There are two types of drives available for a hybrid table saw, and they are belt drive and direct drive.
+While not as critical as the horsepower, you might be interested in the type of drive your table saw will use to spin the blade.
+Two types of drives are available for a hybrid table saw: belt drives and direct drives.

 Direct Drive

-On a direct drive hybrid table saw, the motor is in direct contact with the blade.
-There is no power lost in transmission, so this type of drive has more cutting power.
-It also produces fewer vibrations, so cuts are straighter.
+The motor is in direct contact with the blade on a direct-drive hybrid table saw.
+There is no power loss, and the drive has more cutting power.
+It also produces fewer vibrations, so the cuts are straighter.
 This type of drive can fit in a smaller space making it perfect for hybrid table saws, and they are less expensive over time because there are no belts to replace.

-The downside to direct drive saws is that the blade tends to spin long after you shut off the saw, and the proximity of the motor to the wood means that it is susceptible to getting sawdust in the inner workings.
+The downside to direct-drive saws is that the blade tends to spin long after you shut off the saw, and the motor’s proximity to the wood makes it susceptible to getting sawdust in the inner workings.
 Also, as sawdust builds up around the engine, it can act as insulation, causing it to overheat.

 Direct Drive Pros